-Most businesses starting in California that are selling a product will need to register for a seller’s permit.
-This is commonly referred to as a sales tax permit, sales tax license, sales tax number or sales tax registration.
+Most businesses starting in California selling a product will need to register for a seller’s permit.
+This is commonly referred to as a sales and use tax permit, sales tax license, sales tax number, or sales tax registration.

-Check out the rest of this guide to find out who needs a seller’s permit, what products are taxable, how to register for a permit and reporting requirements.
+Check out the rest of this guide to determine who needs a seller’s permit, what products are taxable, how to register for a permit, and reporting requirements.

 Who needs a seller’s permit in California?